-The incident that landed Torres in hot water came in the first period of Game 3 after Hossa had passed the puck in the neutral zone.
-More than half a second later, the Coyotes forward launched himself into his unsuspecting opponent, catching Hossa in the head with check.
+The incident that landed him in hot water came in the first period of Game 3 after Hossa had passed the puck in the neutral zone.
+More than half a second later, Torres launched himself into the Blackhawks winger and caught him in the head with the bodycheck.

 Hossa was taken from the ice on a stretcher and released from hospital a couple hours later with “encouraging results,” according to the Blackhawks.
-The team ruled him out of Game 4 and didn’t disclose the specific nature of his injuries.
+No specific details of his injury or a timetable for the recovery have been provided.

-Torres has a history of questionable hits but didn’t think this one crossed the line.
+Torres has a history of questionable hits but didn’t think he crossed the line with this one.

-The biggest thing likely to work against Torres during the discipline process is his history: he was suspended four games in April 2011 for an illegal hit on Edmonton’s Jordan Eberle; he was fined US$2,500 on Dec.
+The biggest thing likely to work against him during the discipline process is his history: Torres was suspended four games in April 2011 for an illegal hit on Edmonton’s Jordan Eberle; he was fined US$2,500 on Dec.
 29 for elbowing Colorado’s Jan Hejda; and he was banned two games on Dec.
 31 for an illegal hit on Minnesota’s Nate Prosser.